Claim Missing Document

 Abstract

 HIGHLIGHTS Docking analysis revealed that there are four novel compounds in barbata, including Zearalenone, Bis(2-ethylhexyl) phthalate, Benzanthrone, and Octytldecyl phthalate have stronger affinity -9.7; -9.6; -9,2; and -7.7 kcal/mol, respectively.
 The extract of barbata leaves increased follicle development (75%) by elevating estrogen levels and LHR expression at all doses.
 ABSTRACT Objective: Infertility, often linked to anovulation from impaired follicular maturation, affects millions globally.
 Cyclea barbata Miers, a plant with estrogen-like properties, may enhance follicle development through hormonal modulation.
 This study evaluated the ethanol extract of C. barbata leaves for its ability to promote in vitro follicle development by increasing 17ß-estradiol levels and luteinizing hormone receptor (LHR) expression.
-Materials and Methods: Molecular docking analysis identified four novel compounds in C. barbata—Zearalenone, Bis(2-ethylhexyl) phthalate, Benzanthrone, and Octyl decyl phthalate—with binding affinities of -9.7, -9.6, -9.2, and -7.7 kcal/mol to estrogen receptor alpha (ESRa).
+Materials and Methods: Molecular docking analysis identified four novel compounds in C. barbata, Zearalenone, Bis(2-ethylhexyl) phthalate, Benzanthrone, and Octyl decyl phthalate, with binding affinities of -9.7, -9.6, -9.2, and -7.7 kcal/mol to estrogen receptor alpha (ESRa).
 Secondary follicles (2-3 mm) from goat ovaries were cultured in vitro using TCM-199 medium supplemented with 10% FBS, PMSG, hCG, and C. barbata extract at 25, 50, or 100 ppm for six days.
 Follicle maturation was assessed via microscopy for size, cumulus-oocyte complex formation, and polar body extrusion.
 17ß-estradiol levels and LHR expression were analyzed using one-way ANOVA and LSD tests.
 Results: The 100 ppm dose achieved 75% follicle maturation, significantly higher than 25% at lower doses and controls.
 It increased 17ß-estradiol levels (36.83 ± 2.33 pg/mL, p < 0.000) and LHR expression (261.874 ± 54.606, p < 0.000), with dose-dependent effects confirmed by statistical analysis.
 Conclusion: C. barbata extract at 100 ppm enhances follicular maturation by elevating 17ß-estradiol and LHR expression, likely due to its estrogenic compounds.
 Further in vivo and clinical studies are needed to confirm its therapeutic potential for ovulatory disorders.

 Co-Authors Abd.
-Rasyid Syamsuri Ade Lina Nur Fadlilah Adiantara, Ken Rangga Galang Agung Setyawan Agus Naba Agustina, Tanti Ahmad DW, Ahmad Aldita Husna Violita Aldita Husna Violita Alfred Julius Petrarizky Alfrina Hany Alimsjah, Yohanes Audric Andrijani Sumarahinsih Arief Iskandar Atsil Lathifa, Jauza Ayu Hardianti Pratiwi Azmi, Mukhammad Bambang Rahardjo Basya Adnani Basyar Adnani Begum Fauziyah Berlian Cyntia Devi, Berlian Cyntia DAVID SANTOSO Dewi Kartikawatiningsih Diana Lyrawati Dina Dewi SLI Dini Rachma Erawati Diptya, Ibnu Djatmiko, Ahmad Eko Arisetijono Erawati, Dini Rachma Erlangga, Eggi Esther Palupi Fahanani, Agwin Fahmi Fahmi Fahanani, Agwin Faizah Azzahra, Balqis Fatimah Kunti Hentihu Faturrohmaniah, Ari Habiba Aurora Hafiedz Maulana Handoko, Edi Handono Kalim Happy Kurnia Permatasari Heri Kristianto Husnul Khotimah Irawan, Paulus Lucky Tirma Iriana Maharani, Iriana Johan Andoyo Effendi Noor Johan Andoyo Effendi Noor Karimah Karimah Karimah Ken Rangga Galang Adiantara Lathifa, Jauza Atsil M. Yunus Maharina, Luths Margaretha Berek Masruroh Rahayu Mohamad Hidayat Mokhamad Fahmi Rizki Syaban Muhammad Zacky Hafiyyan Maulana Mukhamad Fathoni Mukhammad Fathoni N. Diana Yulisa Nabilla Hardiyanti, Ginanda Nanik Setijowati Nasir Aslam, Achmad Bayhaqi Nasywa Talitha Zahran Ni Kadek Indah Sunar A Noviyanti Noviyanti, Noviyanti Ns.
-Rinik Eko Kapti Nugroho, Rafiq Sulistyo Nur Permatasari Nurdiana, Farah Permatasari, Galuh W. Prabata, Adam Pradana, Wisniardhy Suarnata Pradhana, Satwika Purnama, Avief Destian Rachma Erawati, Dini Rachmi Fauziah Rahayu Rahmawan, Fajri Andi Rinik Eko Kapti, Rinik Eko Rislan Faiz Muhammad Rislan Faiz Muhammad Ropitasari Ropitasari Rulli Rosandi Safira Dita Arviana Sakdullah, Istianah Sarni J. Ishak Servasius Ratu Banin Shahdevi Nandar Kurniawan, Shahdevi Nandar Sigma Nur Rismawati Siti Maimunah Titin Andri Wihastuti Tony Suharsono Tony Suharsono, Tony Tri Mukti Lestari Wahyudi, Mgs Ahmad Widya Addiarto Wulansari, Yunita Wahyu Yudisthira, Dewangga Yulian Wiji Utami Yunita Wahyu Wulansari, Yustina Ni Putu yusniawati
+Rasyid Syamsuri Ade Lina Nur Fadlilah Adiantara, Ken Rangga Galang Agung Setyawan Agus Naba Agustina, Tanti Ahmad DW, Ahmad Aldita Husna Violita Aldita Husna Violita Alfred Julius Petrarizky Alfrina Hany Alimsjah, Yohanes Audric Andrijani Sumarahinsih Arief Iskandar Atsil Lathifa, Jauza Ayu Hardianti Pratiwi Azmi, Mukhammad Azzahra, Balqis Faizah Bambang Rahardjo Basya Adnani Basyar Adnani Begum Fauziyah Berlian Cyntia Devi, Berlian Cyntia DAVID SANTOSO Dewi Kartikawatiningsih Diana Lyrawati Dina Dewi SLI Dini Rachma Erawati Diptya, Ibnu Djatmiko, Ahmad Eko Arisetijono Erawati, Dini Rachma Erlangga, Eggi Esther Palupi Fahanani, Agwin Fahmi Fahmi Fahanani, Agwin Faizah Azzahra, Balqis Fatimah Kunti Hentihu Faturrohmaniah, Ari Fauzi, Adam Habiba Aurora Hafiedz Maulana Handoko, Edi Handono Kalim Happy Kurnia Permatasari Heri Kristianto Husnul Khotimah Irawan, Paulus Lucky Tirma Iriana Maharani, Iriana Johan Andoyo Effendi Noor Johan Andoyo Effendi Noor Karimah Karimah Karimah Ken Rangga Galang Adiantara Lathifa, Jauza Atsil M. Yunus Maharina, Luths Margaretha Berek Masruroh Rahayu Mohamad Hidayat Mokhamad Fahmi Rizki Syaban Muhammad Zacky Hafiyyan Maulana Mukhamad Fathoni Mukhammad Fathoni N. Diana Yulisa Nabilla Hardiyanti, Ginanda Nanik Setijowati Nasir Aslam, Achmad Bayhaqi Nasywa Talitha Zahran Ni Kadek Indah Sunar A Noviyanti Noviyanti, Noviyanti Ns.
+Rinik Eko Kapti Nugroho, Rafiq Sulistyo Nur Permatasari Nurdiana, Farah Permatasari, Galuh W. Prabata, Adam Pradana, Wisniardhy Suarnata Pradhana, Satwika Purnama, Avief Destian Rachma Erawati, Dini Rachmi Fauziah Rahayu Rahmawan, Fajri Andi Rinik Eko Kapti, Rinik Eko Rislan Faiz Muhammad Rislan Faiz Muhammad Ropitasari Ropitasari Rulli Rosandi Safira Dita Arviana Sakdullah, Istianah Sarni J. Ishak Servasius Ratu Banin Shahdevi Nandar Kurniawan, Shahdevi Nandar Sigma Nur Rismawati Siti Maimunah Tifani, Amara Syifa Titin Andri Wihastuti Tony Suharsono Tony Suharsono, Tony Tri Mukti Lestari Wahyudi, Mgs Ahmad Widya Addiarto Wulansari, Yunita Wahyu Yudisthira, Dewangga Yulian Wiji Utami Yunita Wahyu Wulansari, Yustina Ni Putu yusniawati